Extracting Event Temporal Relations via Hyperbolic Geometry: Introduction

-\item Apart from directly learning hyperbolic event embeddings for TempRel extraction, we propose an alternative end-to-end hyperbolic neural architecture to model events and their temporal relations in hyperbolic spaces. \item We conduct a thorough experimental assessment on widely used datasets, with ablation studies and qualitative analyses demonstrating the benefits of tackling the TempRel extraction task in hyperbolic spaces. \end{itemize}
+\item Alternatively, we propose a hyperbolic neural network architecture for end-to-end extraction of event TempRel. \item We conduct a thorough experimental assessment on MATRES and TCR, with ablation studies and qualitative analyses demonstrating the benefits of tackling the TempRel extraction task in hyperbolic spaces. \end{itemize}